ADBurpitt/adepto-hamsters/README.md

   Serverless applications shine in terms of cost-effectiveness and ease of scalability, as they are able to take advantage of a full pay as you go model.
 Traditionally this has been offset by costs like developer time sunk into working with awkward dev environments, but being able to run lambda and api-gateway locally is a huge help.
+  Due to the lack of any local Cognito solutions sam-local doesn't actually boost productivity as much when Cognito has been set up as an API gateway authorizer.

-  DynamoDB is quite awkward to work with when compared to many other noSQL databases, but the speed and ease of scaling help make up for it
+  DynamoDB is a little odd when compared to many other noSQL databases (at least at first), but the performance and ease of scaling would help make up for that in a production environment.